 The EAM Sample Solution optionally deploys an ESX agent virtual machine and a vSphere installation bundle (VIB).
-The ESX agent adds a virtual switch to the ESXi host, and then integrates the ESX agent virtual machine and the vSphere Installation Bundle (VIB) with DvFilter.

-- Verify that you uninstalled the simple EAM Sample Solution that you deployed in "Deploy ESX Agents from OVF Using the EAM Sample Solution," on page 19. - Verify that you have configured the virtual infrastructure on which to deploy ESX agents.
+- Verify that you uninstalled the simple EAM Sample Solution that you deployed in Deploy ESX Agents from OVF Using the EAM Sample Solution. - Verify that you have configured the virtual infrastructure on which to deploy ESX agents.

-IMPORTANT If you have not configured the ESX agent network and datastore settings on the host, ESX Agent Manager sets the status to red and ESX agents do not deploy.
-See "Configure the Virtual Infrastructure for ESX Agent Deployment," on page 18.
+Important If you have not configured the ESX agent network and datastore settings on the host, ESX Agent Manager sets the status to red and ESX agents do not deploy.
+See Configure the Virtual Infrastructure for ESX Agent Deployment.